The-Jat/TheGuide/boot/knowledge/uefi.md

 * The BIOS must run in 16-bit processor mode and only has 1 MB of space to execute in.
 It has trouble initializing multiple hardware devices at once, which leads to a slower boot process when initializing all the hardware interfaces and devices on a modern PC.
 * It cannot initialize multiple hardware devices at once, thus leading to a slow booting process.

+---

 ### UEFI entry point
+*  This routine is the entry point for the EFI Boot Application.

 ```
+/*
+Arguments:
+    ImageHandle - Supplies a pointer to the image handle.
+    SystemTable - Supplies a pointer to the EFI system table.
+Return Value:
+    EFI status code.
+*/

 EFI_STATUS
 efi_main (EFI_HANDLE ImageHandle, EFI_SYSTEM_TABLE *SystemTable){